AI Regulation & Governance

 Companies can no longer treat regulation as an afterthought.
 Compliance requirements around transparency, bias testing, and risk assessment are becoming prerequisites for operating in major markets.

-The regulatory landscape is creating new categories of AI companies — from compliance tools to audit platforms — while simultaneously raising the bar for responsible AI development across the industry.
+Regulation is creating new categories of AI companies — compliance tools, audit platforms, risk scoring — while raising the bar for responsible development across the board.

 Related Trends